Here’s when you can buy the new Motorola Razr

 Motorola gives the Razr a 6.2-inch screen that folds vertically to touch the base, making it easy to slip into your pocket to carry around.
 Unlike the Galaxy Fold, which puts a large viewing screen above all else, the Razr emphasizes portability.
 It comes with creature comforts like a fingerprint reader and 128GB of onboard storage.
 Unlike the Galaxy Fold, the Razr claims to be splash-proof, with a stronger screen.
 You can read all about what the Motorola Razr is like to use.

-Between the nostalgic namesake and the unique approach to a foldable smartphone, there's no doubt the Razr is appealing.
-Here's everything you need to know about when and where you can buy the new foldable phone.
+Between the nostalgic namesake and the unique approach to a foldable phone, there's no doubt the Razr is appealing.
+Here's everything you need to know about when and where you can buy it.

 When can I buy it?